The Kids from O.W.L.

-The Kids from O.W.L. is a children's television series made in New Zealand and aired in 1983 and 1984.
+The Kids from O.W.L. is a children's television series made in New Zealand and aired in 1984 and 1985.
 O.W.L.
 (The Organisation for World Liberty) was a secret government organisation whose agents were young people with physical disabilities.
 Using devices like laser-beam-firing crutches and computerized wheelchairs, the kids from O.W.L. always overcame the bumbling plots of operatives from S.L.I.M.E. (the Southern Latitude's International Movement for Evil).

-The Kids from O.W.L. pioneered the use of electronic graphics from Apple 2 and Apple 3 computers in New Zealand.
-It was produced by Kim Gabara.
+The Kids from O.W.L. pioneered the use of electronic graphics from Apple II and Apple III computers in New Zealand.
+It was created and produced by Kim Gabara.

+Grant Morris wrote the television series.
+The show collaborated with the New Zealand Crippled Children Society to make the series, whose has two main characters are disabled.
+Shane Brookfield and Lisa Bridger-Walker played the main characters.
+The second series had 13 episodes and began airing on 8 July 1985.